HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 The remaining 9.2% of responses are not permitted to be stored in browser caches - typically because of Cache-Control: no-store.

-**Placeholder for Figure 13: Distribution of cacheable and non-cacheable responses.**
+{# Figure 13: Distribution of cacheable and non-cacheable responses. #}

 {{ figure_markup(
   image="11_cacheable_and_non_cacheable.png",